Fittingly, Chef Pépin takes inaugural Julia Child Award

 Professor Merry White Quoted in Film Review

-Professor of Anthropology Merry White, who also lectures in MET’s Seminars in Food, Wine & the Arts, was quoted in the Boston Globe film review, “Clash of culinary cultures in The Hundred-Foot Journey.”
+Professor of Anthropology Merry White, who also lectures in MET’s Seminars in Food & Wine, was quoted in the Boston Globe film review, “Clash of culinary cultures in The Hundred-Foot Journey.”
 White—along with another anthropologist, a French chef, a French-born university lecturer, a Francophile, and an Indian-American artist—was invited to critique the film’s depiction of the cultural and culinary clash between French and Indian restaurateurs in a French village.

 MET: Revolutionizing Boston’s Wine Industry